 The Payment Option you and your spouse choose affects the amount of your monthly retirement benefit, and what benefits, if any, may be available to your spouse or other beneficiary after your death.

-If you are married, you and your spouse must decide whether to take your benefits under one of the Joint and Surviving Spouse Options (we will call them JSO for the remainder of this booklet).
-You cannot receive any benefits until you and your spouse make this decision in writing.
+If you are married, you and your spouse must decide whether to take your benefits under one of the Joint and Surviving Spouse Options (JSO).

-The decision you and your spouse make regarding JSO coverage must be in writing on the election form provided by the Plan, which you file with your application for benefits.
-Your JSO choice must be made no earlier than 180 days prior to your benefit approval date to be valid.
+- You cannot receive any benefits until you and your spouse make this decision in writing. - Your decision must be on the election form provided by the Plan, which you file with your application for benefits. - Your JSO choice must be made no earlier than 180 days prior to your benefit approval date to be valid.

-You and your spouse can change your minds on whether to take JSO coverage, but only in the first 90 days of your initial benefit approval, by completing a new election form.
-This new election form must be received by the Pension Fund within 90 days of your initial benefit approval.
-After 90 days have passed, your decision cannot be changed.
-Keep in mind that if you change your minds about JSO coverage during those first 90 days, your benefit amount must be adjusted accordingly and retroactively.
+You and your spouse can change your minds on whether to take JSO coverage by completing a new election form, but only in the first 90 days of your initial benefit approval.
+In order to be effective, this new election form must be received by the Pension Fund within 90 days of your initial benefit approval.